giller/mysite/README.md

 ##What is this?
 This repository contains the code for my personal website and CMS.
-This site is build using the [Keystone](http://keystonejs.com/) CMS which runs on [Node](https://nodejs.org/en/).
+This site is built using the [Keystone](http://keystonejs.com/) CMS which runs on [Node](https://nodejs.org/en/).

+The folder structure is the recommended structure for Keystone.

 I am currently still working on the site and will update this readme with more information and links as development progresses!